30 Best Things To Do in Tokyo For an Unforgettable Experience 2024

 Flashy Ginza is home to many luxury brand stores

 Whether you have enough money to burn to buy some branded luxury goods or have to stick to window-shopping, visiting Ginza’s fancy shopping area is a fun experience.
-Ginza is located in the Chuo ward area on the eastern side of of central Tokyo.
+Ginza is located in the Chuo ward area on the eastern side of central Tokyo.
 With no-expenses-spared architecture, the buildings of Ginza’s luxury shops and department stores are impressive works of art.
-Also make sure to stop by the basement floor of Mitsukoshi to gawk at the beautiful high-quality delicacies for sale there.
+Also, make sure to stop by the basement floor of Mitsukoshi to gawk at the beautiful high-quality delicacies for sale there.

 Nearest station: Ginza Station